Why do I produce Phlegm after Eating?

 When food travels back up into esophagus after you swallow it down, acids from stomach also enter esophagus along with semi-digested food.
 This condition is called GERD, and can cause irritation in throat after you eat.
 Acid reflux is another name for GERD.

 GERD normally results from the fact that your stomach muscles are not closing properly after you swallow food or they are re-opening.
-The acids and semi-digested food that reenter your throat etc. may lead to coughing after eating and phlegm after eating.
+The acids and semi-digested food that re-enter your throat etc. may lead to coughing after eating and phlegm after eating.

 Constant phlegm in throat is annoying.
 To avoid such discomfort due to GERD, the easiest thing to do is to avoid eating spicy and oily food.
+However, you may need a doctor’s help at some point for GERD treatment.

 Certain allergies you may have can also cause phlegm after you eat.
 When you eat a food you are allergic to, you may end up with cough and congestion from food allergy.